ThomasGrelier/Udacity-SDC-P10-MPC/README.md

 We can see that the tuning is very sensitive to weights of the cost function.
 Driving very fast indeed requires a very fine tuning.
 It would certainly also require to play on horizon and time steps.
 I tried to modify these parameters and I could notice the car did not behave the same at all when increasing time step or horizon, requiring a new weight tuning!

+Finally remembering the results I got with PID controller and behavorial cloning, MPC is the technique which by far provides the best result.

 ## Repository content